bit02/selectorhangman/README.md

 ## What does it do

-client-ledger-service is part 1 of the 3 parts of a simple ledger demo over event-sourci
+client-ledger-service is part 1 of the 3 parts of a simple ledger demo over event-sourcing, using commoditized